-Guarantees issued by certain of WTW's subsidiaries with respect to the senior notes and credit facilities are discussed in Note 11 to these Consolidated Financial Statements.
+Guarantees issued by certain of WTW's subsidiaries with respect to the senior notes and credit facilities are discussed in Note 11 - Debt

 Certain of WTW's subsidiaries in the U.S. and the U.K. have given the landlords of some leased properties occupied by the Company guarantees with respect to the repayment of the lease obligations.
 The operating lease obligations subject to such guarantees amounted to \$350 million and \$399 million at December 31, 2023 and 2022, respectively.
 There were no finance lease obligations subject to such guarantees at December 31, 2023.
-The finance lease obligations subject to such guarantees amounted to \$3 million at December 31, 2023.
+The finance lease obligations subject to such guarantees amounted to \$3 million at December 31, 2022.